lakshaykamat/obsidian-academic-vault/Semester 4/Computer Network/Unit 2/Protocols/Internet Protocols.md

 # Internet Protocols
-The **Internet Protocol (IP)** is a fundamental component of the **TCP/IP suite** and plays a crucial role in enabling communication across computer networks, including the internet.
-Here's a breakdown of its key functions and characteristics:
+IP (Internet Protocol) is a set of rules governing how data packets are sent and received across networks.
+It assigns unique numerical addresses to devices for identification and communication.
+Certainly!
+Here's a simplified breakdown in bullet points:

-## 1. Addressing:
+### Addressing:
-IP is responsible for assigning unique **IP addresses** to devices connected to a network.
-These addresses act like identification tags, allowing devices to locate and communicate with each other.
-Similar to how a physical address helps mail reach its destination, IP addresses ensure data packets reach the correct device on the network.
+  - IP ==assigns unique addresses== to devices on a network.
+  - These addresses help devices find and communicate with each other.

-## 2. Routing:
+### Routing:
-IP handles **data packet routing**.
-It breaks down data into manageable packets, attaches the source and destination IP addresses to each packet, and facilitates their efficient transmission across the network.
-Routers, specialized devices within the network, use these addresses to determine the best path for each packet to reach its intended recipient.
+  - IP ==breaks down data into packets== and adds source and destination addresses.
+  - Routers use these addresses to guide packets through the network to their destination.

-## 3. Packet Format:
+### Packet Format:
-IP defines the **format** of the data packets it handles.
-This format specifies how information like the source and destination addresses, packet size, and data type is included within the packet itself.
-This standardized format ensures that different devices on the network can understand and interpret the information contained within the packets.
+  - IP defines how data ==packets are structured.==
+  - This ensures all devices can understand and process the information inside the packets.

-## 4. Versions:
+### Versions:
-There are two main versions of IP currently in use:
-* **IPv4 (Internet Protocol version 4):** The original version, using 32-bit addresses, which limited the total number of unique addresses available.
-* **IPv6 (Internet Protocol version 6):** The newer version, using 128-bit addresses, offering a significantly larger address space to accommodate the growing number of interconnected devices.
+  - IPv 4 has limited addresses (32-bit).
+  - IPv 6 has more addresses (128-bit), accommodating more devices.

-## 5. Functioning with other Protocols:
+### Working with Protocols:
-While IP handles addressing and routing, it works in conjunction with other protocols within the TCP/IP suite.
-For example, the **Transmission Control Protocol (TCP)** ensures reliable data delivery by sequencing and acknowledging the received packets, while IP focuses solely on routing them without guaranteeing order or error-free delivery.
+  - IP works with protocols like TCP for reliable data delivery.
+  - TCP ensures packets arrive in order and without errors, while IP focuses on routing them.